 Invest in a digital adoption platform (DAP) like Whatfix to deliver in-app guided learning in the flow of work.
 Whatfix provides contextual, in-app guidance and support that helps users navigate complex software without leaving their workflow, with in-app content like Tours, Flows, Task Lists, Field Validations, Smart Tips, Self Help, and more, all enabling employees with contextual guidance and support inside their workflows.

-6. Measuring upskill training effectiveness
+6. Measure upskill training effectiveness

 7 Training Methods to Upskill Employees